 exemption code, then you need to approve or reject it.

-You can apply promotions to plans.
+Starting with H-Sphere 2.4, you can apply promotions to plans.
 You can give a

 promo code to eligible users to offer them a discount.
 Or you can create

 an unnamed promotion that will apply to all accounts under this plan for